JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 >
 > &mdash; [tupui.xlm](https://discordapp.com/channels/761985725453303838/1302004423483981924/1305670913898975292)

-{{ ^ segue this guy (sole Tup ref) into the above argument from Garand on building things other than LP venues:
-"I am talking about the rest of the world who litterally does not care about the tech stack and just want real usage.
-And AGAIN, crypto is NOT just for finance!"}} (on the name?)

 > At the Meridian round table, I chatted with a bunch of the soroban devs to try and figure out what their needs were wrt soroban DEXs...
 > To be clear this is early stages, which is why I wanted to open the conversation at Meridian.
 Ideally, we'd have something where both soroban and classic could use the SDEX orderbook and both classic AMMs and Soroban AMMs could use SPEEDX as a shared "backend"
 >
 > &mdash; [Garand (SDF)](https://discordapp.com/channels/761985725453303838/1302004423483981924/1305123502369538171)

-{{ Adam voiced that it's "the coolest creation in crypto in the last 10 years," which comes back to the thesis part.

-1.2 very briefly into public background shared around origination acc EA.
-See unproductive net social expense of arbitrage as shown in central rents from trdes executing in [dark pools](https://x.com/JFWooten4/status/1842296919160144159) per genslar off-exchange
-}}

 ## 1.3 Appreciated Thought-Provoking Perspective